-We face potential product liability exposure, and if successful claims are brought against us, we may incur substantial liability for a product candidate and may have to limit its commercialization.
+We face potential product liability exposure, and if claims are brought against us or if we are found liable, we may incur substantial liability for a product candidate and may have to limit its commercialization.

 The use of our product candidates in clinical trials and the sale of any products for which we obtain marketing approval, if at all, expose us to the risk of product liability claims.
 Product liability claims might be brought against us by consumers, health care providers or others using, administering or selling our products.
 If we cannot successfully defend ourselves against these claims, we will incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in: